 These parkas have experienced some of the harshest conditions in the world, and will have varying signs of wear depending on how many seasons they were worn, what Antarctic bases they served at, and who wore them.
 We have professionally refurbished these parkas by fixing all major defects, inspecting each one, and ensuring that each parka is 100% wearable and functional.

 We have graded the parkas as Fair, Good, and Very Good depending on the overall wear and fading of the parka, and priced accordingly.
 Example photos are shown in the listing, but individual parka’s features and condition will vary.
 The grades are described as follows:

 - Fair – The parka may show color fading and obvious wear from service in Antarctica.
-Small rips, scuffs, or stains may be present, and there may be evidence of field repairs or patching done by the Antarctic Program.
+Scuffs, stains, or small rips may be present, and there may be evidence of field repairs done by the Antarctic Program as well as one or more visible patches from our tailor.
 All major flaws have been fixed.
-SOLD OUT

-- Good – The parka is in good condition, without major fading, tears, or damage, but may have some general signs of wear, visible patches, repairs or minor imperfections. $349
+- Good – The parka is in good condition, without major tears or damage, but may have general signs of wear, fading, visible (but not excessive) patches, repairs or minor stains/imperfections.

 INDIVIDUAL PARKAS WILL VARY!

 Each one of these parkas is a unique piece of Antarctic history, with a story to tell!
 The parka that you receive will have tags branded either Canada Goose or Snow Goose (the previous brand name of Canada Goose), depending on the parka’s age.
 The hood will feature a white or brown faux fur ruff or, in some cases, authentic Coyote fur.
 Parka conditions, as described above, are based on overall condition – some parkas, of any condition, may need to be dry-cleaned.